 “Consistently buy an S&P 500 low-cost index fund, I think it’s the thing that makes the most sense practically all of the time.” – Warren Buffett* in a CNBC interview

 * Who is Warren Buffett?
 Here’s more about him and his million dollar bet.

 What’s the easiest way to get started investing?

 Thankfully there are low-cost and super-easy investment services available.
 My favorite – and one I often recommend – is called Betterment.
-If you are interested you can read my full Betterment review.

 No minimum investment amount